mvmorin/queller-bot/general-rules.md

   Fellowship's progress do not reach Mordor, and there are Eyes in the hunt pool.
 - Use Saruman's ability *The Voice of Saruman* if: Saurman is in play, Isengard is the source of the `*primary*` muster, and units are available.
-If Orthanc is under threat, upgrade to elites in Orthanc, othewise use the muster option.
+If Orthanc is under threat, upgrade to elites in Orthanc, otherwise use the muster option.